 1) Enhancing The Stability of Financial Institutions

-The financial risks arising from money laundering are quite high, and there are sound banking practices that reduce these risks.
-These risks include the potential for individuals or financial institutions to suffer due to fraud, lax internal controls, or violations of laws and regulations that result directly from criminal activities.
-"Know Your Customer" (KYC) rules and due diligence procedures are an essential part of an effective AML / CFT regime.
-These rules ensure the safe and healthy operation of institutions that are at risk of money laundering.
+Financial risks associated with money laundering are substantial, but there are reliable banking practices that minimize these risks.
+These risks include the possibility of individuals or institutions falling prey to fraud, inadequate internal controls, or violations of laws and regulations due to criminal activities.
+"Know Your Customer" (KYC) guidelines and due diligence procedures are vital components of a robust AML/CFT system that ensures the secure and healthy functioning of institutions exposed to money laundering.

-These policies and procedures are an effective risk management tool.
-Simultaneously, an effective AML / CFT regime also reduces the potential for fraudulent damage to the organization.
-Proper customer identification procedures and the beneficial owner's determinations provide special due diligence for higher-risk accounts and monitor suspicious activity.
-Such prudent internal controls are consistent with the safe and sound operation of a financial institution.
+These policies and procedures serve as practical risk management tools while simultaneously reducing the potential for fraudulent activities within the organization.
+Proper customer identification procedures and identifying beneficial owners provide extra scrutiny for high-risk accounts and monitor suspicious activities.
+These responsible internal controls are in line with the safe and dependable operation of a financial institution.

 2) Encouraging Economic Development